-How can people of color heal from the effects of racism and internalized racism?
+How can people of color (People of the Global Majority*) heal from the effects of racism and internalized racism?

-People of color need safe places to talk openly about the effects of racism and efforts to end it.
-Many people of color use RC tools to free themselves from the emotional damage caused by racism and other oppressions.
-By telling the stories of how racism has affected their lives, what has happened to them and their people, people of color can heal from the pain inflicted by racism.
+People, especially those who have been targeted by oppression, need safe places to talk openly about the effects of racism and efforts to end it.
+Many People of the Global Majority* use RC tools to free themselves from the emotional harm caused by racism and other oppressions.
+By telling the stories of how racism has affected their lives, what has happened to them and their people, individuals can heal from the pain inflicted by racism.
 They take turns listening to each other share their experiences fully, not holding back their emotions.
 As a result, the painful feelings begin to dissipate and people feel more powerful to continue to address racism, whether individually, in institutions or systematically in society.

 In 1999 the Re-evaluation Counseling Communities decided that the elimination of racism was a central piece of its work.
 RC has pursued this ever since.
 Examples of RC’s efforts in this area can be found at United to End Racism.